antonnell/oriChainstate/README.md

 # Bitcoin core chainstate parser

+Full credit goes to the original developer: https://github.com/mycroft/chainstate Information on how to contribute to him at the bottom of the page.

 It is based on bitcoin core 0.15.1 client.

 The bitcoin core's chainstate stores all blockchain's UTXOs.
 By parsing it, you can know where bitcoins are, how much are stored on each wallets, etc.